 A pricing plan or tier

 A pricing tier is one named package of featuresFeatureProduct SpecificationA product capability or featureView reference → sold at one price point, sitting alongside other tiers of the same product.
 The classic shape is good, better, best: three levels that let a customer self-select by willingness to pay.
-The design challenge is that tiers are a deliberate menu.
-Every feature you place in the top tier is a feature you are withholding from everyone below it, and that choice shapes who buys, who upgrades, and who walks away.
+Tiers are a deliberate menu: every feature placed in the top tier is one withheld from everyone below it, and that placement shapes who buys, who upgrades, and who walks away.

 Tiering is applied price discrimination, the economics of charging different customers different prices for substantially the same product based on willingness to pay.
 The software-specific form is "versioning", analysed by Carl Shapiro and Hal Varian in Information Rules (1999), who showed that because the marginal cost of a digital copy is near zero, a seller can profitably offer deliberately limited and premium versions of one product to capture more of the demand curve.